 I was thrilled at the prospect of seeing chef Wetzel in action prior to our trip, but I was not prepared to be completely enchanted.
 The concept for the event was to pair a chef and an artist coming from the same country to be represented as a team at the expo.

 For the United States, it was Blaine and native American actor Gene Tagaban.
 You can see a video of their session on the Paris des Chefs website (click the VOD button next to their names).
 Take my word for it that it was very well done.
 My biggest takeaway is how incredibly talented and humble chef Wetzel is.

 Note: This story was written about my meal in 2012.
 It has brought to my attention that things were not as idyllic as it seems in the kitchens of The Willow Inn and I am sad to learn about the terrible abuse of both the inn and the chef.
 I do not condone any behavior that involves abuse.

 Why should humility be a surprise?
-Well for one he was the sous-chef at Noma under René Redzepi for two years (as well as at San Francisco Bay Area icons as Manresa in Los Gatos and L’Auberge in Carmel).
+Well for one he was the sous-chef at Noma under René Redzepi for two years (as well as at San Francisco Bay Area icons such as Manresa in Los Gatos and L’Auberge in Carmel).
 Why is that a big deal?
 Maybe because Noma has been rated #1 for the past three years in a row in the World’s 50 Best Restaurant awards.

-With that bio he should have a huge head, but nothing could be further from the reality and my meal, experiences and interactions with Blaine and his sous-chefs were delightful.
+With that bio, he should have a huge head, but nothing could be further from the reality and my meal, experiences, and interactions with Blaine and his sous-chefs were delightful.

 Oh, and by the way, he is 26 years old.
 And his two sous-chefs, who also worked at Noma are around the same age.

-The meal they created was epic, 15 farm-to-table courses that lasted three hours.
+The meal they created was epic, with 15 farm-to-table courses that lasted three hours.
 I will describe it to you in its own post because it deserves it.
 (I will also do a post about Lummi Island and the Willows Inn.)

 This post was the amuse-bouche, please return for the main course!